WaterH2P/PicShare/README.md

 # PicShare
-Web to share pictures with each other
+Web to share pictures or videos with each other.